• Skip to primary navigation

 What is the highest salary for a physical therapist?
 That answer is simple: the travel therapist makes the most of all practice settings.

 If you are willing to be a traveling therapist, you can make a significant salary depending on the area you choose.
-It’s not uncommon for a travel therapy staffing agency to place PTs in both permanent or traveling positions that bring in six figures or more.
+It’s not uncommon for a travel therapy staffing agency to provide opportunities that allow you to bring in six figures or more.
 How much a traveling therapist makes depends on a few factors.
 Let’s take a look at those.

 2. Higher Pay Based on Location and Specialty

-You have a choice for the type of therapy setting you wish to practice as a traveling therapist.
-The more rural or remote a destination, the higher the compensation.
-The same is usually true for specialty facilities or for traveling therapists who have a specific certification such as pediatrics, orthopedics, or geriatrics.
+You have a choice for the type of therapy setting in which you wish to practice as a traveling therapist.
+Typically, the more rural or remote a destination, the higher the compensation.
+The same is usually true at specialty facilities or for traveling therapists with a specific certification such as pediatrics, orthopedics, or geriatrics.

-Your benefit as a contract employee span further than salary or housing perks.
-There are many elements to your package to consider, which means you have more things on the table to negotiate in your favor!
+Your benefits as a contract employee span further than salary or housing perks.
+With so many elements in your package to consider, you have more things on the table to negotiate in your favor!

 Here are a few areas to remember when negotiating a salary as a travel therapist:

-• Health, Dental, Vision, and Life Insurance: You can often request “Day 1” options which allows you to have coverage on the day you start.
+• Health, Dental, Vision, and Life Insurance: You can often request a “Day 1” option to have coverage on the day you start.

-• Travel reimbursement: Traveling to the location isn’t free so you can ask for assistance in the travel expenses to get to the area.
+• Travel reimbursement: Since traveling to the location isn’t free, you can request assistance for travel expenses.

-• License renewal coverage: Some agencies offer to cover fees of your license while working with them.
+• License renewal coverage: Some agencies offer to cover licensing fees for the duration of your employment.

 • Referral Bonuses: If you recruit new travel therapists, you may be thanked with a generous referral bonus.
 Be sure to ask about this benefit in your interview.

-• Continuing Education: Some places may provide you with access to CEUs through a company like MedBridge.
+• Continuing Education: Some agencies may give you access to CEUs through a company like MedBridge.

-• Retirement Benefits: As a contract employee, you may not have access to a retirement plan at the clinic you’re at, but the agency may actually offer a retirement plan that you should take advantage of.
+• Retirement Benefits: As a contract employee, you may not have access to a retirement plan at your clinic, but your agency may actually offer a retirement plan that you should take advantage of.

 Protect Your Income with Insurance

-As a Physical Therapist, it’s important to protect yourself with professional liability insurance.
+As a Physical Therapist, it’s important to protect your income with professional liability insurance.
 Physical Therapy liability insurance is a must for any practicing Physical Therapist.

 Higher PT Salary Guide